-Just a 2m/70cm half-wave antenna (~39 inches tall), a previously used mobile mount with ~13 feet of RG-316 coax, and a mounting bracket that were already here at the house and not being used.
-Do not recall the antenna brand (either Diamond or Comet).
+Just a 2m/70cm half-wave antenna (~39 inches tall), a previously used Diamond mobile mount with ~13 feet of RG-316 coax, and a mounting bracket that were already here at the house and not being used.
+Comet SBB5 2m/70cm Mobile Antenna.
 Fabricated the mounting from some square tubing from a "big box" store.
 The rather lightweight assembly was mounted to the house's gutter brackets (not seen) with upside-down U-bolts.
 The RG-316 coax is rounted under the soffit with Command Strips mounts and enters the house coming in the through the window being small enough to fit in through the gasket at the outer edge between the stationary and moveable panes.

 Zero-Five 10-40m Ground Plane Vertical